jgerchen/polyploid_variant_calling/README.md

 #### Configuration

 General [configuration of Snakemake](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html) is implemented using yaml files.
+There is one yaml file in the config directory for each of the four parts of the workflow, in which standard settings are put.
+Importantly, you have to provide a custom yaml file for your specific Snakemake run in which you set a number of paths to directories and other config files.
+You can also add any of the settings from the default config file to this file to override them.